 Due to renovation work, an empty ward presented an ideal opportunity – test bed location in which to install the technology and demonstrate its capabilities without impacting on care and other work.
 The total solution also includes decision-making software and dashboards for task management within the hospital; IoT Solutions can also benefit the patient and visitor experience – an indoor navigation solution has been added to guide and inform patients and visitors.
 The solution has been expanded to include energy-harvesting wireless switches that can be addressed to any action, such as a request for cleaning, a call nurse, etc. ‘We are feeding out asset tracking information and location information and visualising medical equipment on the floor plan for nurses and other staff,’ van Doorn said.
 ‘If stock levels in a certain area gets too low there will be a notification on the dashboard and staff mobile devices.’

 Digital bed management systems being trialled in NHS hospitals to improve patient flow are showing early signs of success.
 Innovations such as patient tracking and real-time location of equipment and staff to help make hospital stays more efficient are being tested at 10 sites.
-Bernard Quinn, Director of Improvement Programmes for NHS Improvement, is leading the project and is particularly…
+Project leader Bernard Quinn is particularly optimistic about technology that monitors bed availability and patient flow.

 With the proof-of-concept under way, four further pilot projects are being established at the hospital.
 One involves tracking the whereabouts of wheelchairs, others are on the geriatric and gynaecology wards to keep track of beds, infusion pumps and blood pressure measurement devices, while a further project is in a ‘smart operation theatre’.